joern-daudert/aam-bootcamp/create_traits/ex2.md

 Choose your new folder to store your segment.

-If you wish to learn more about taxonomy, [click](https://marketing.adobe.com/resources/help/en_US/aam/c_common_taxonomy_about.html)  here.

 Now we need to assign a trait (could also be multiple traits) to our new segment.
 Go to "Traits" and open this section by clicking on the arrow.